Meherdeep/Agora-Flutter-WebRTC-QuickStart/README.md

 *其他语言版本： [简体中文](README.zh.md)*

+This package is no longer supported by Agora.io as it is using a deprecated version of Agora's Flutter SDK.
+To get started with [Agora's Flutter SDK](https://pub.dev/packages/agora_rtc_engine) you can refer the QuickStart guide given over [here](https://github.com/AgoraIO-Community/Agora-Flutter-Quickstart)

 This tutorial describes how to create an Agora account and build a sample app with Agora using [Flutter](https://flutter.io/).

 ## Prerequisites